ssrpw2/human-ai-translation-dictionary/how-this-dictionary-helps-internal-testing.md

 ---

-## 3. Where It Fits in Current Research Pipelines
+## 3. Where This Could Fit

-This ontology directly supports work in:
+This ontology might support work in:

 - **Interpretability**
   - Naming vector clusters, attractor basins, and activation flows.